 Instructions about fasting

-What is fasting and why do we fast?
+Why should we fast?
+There are many reasons to fast and many spiritual benefits of fasting.
 We see from the biblical examples that fasting should be used as a means to humble ourselves before God and seek His forgiveness, comfort, help, guidance, strength and His will.
 Fasting allows us to draw closer to God.

 Fasting and the Day of Atonement